victoriousj/powershell-filesearch/README.md

 # powershell-filesearch
-Search through a directory for either a sub-directory or a file with PowerShell.
-This will recursively search through all directories from where the command is run.
+search through a directory for either a sub-directory or a file with PowerShell. this will recursively search through all directories from where the command is run.

 ![Quickly find and open your files and folders](https://raw.githubusercontent.com/victoriousj/powershell-filesearch/master/FileSearch.png)

 ## Instructions:
-* Clone the repo
+* clone the repo or just download the .zip
-* Double-click install-filesearch.exe
+* double-click install-filesearch.exe
-* ???
+* this will add the script to your current user's PATH env variable
-* Open PowerShell
+* open PowerShell
-* Success!
+* use it, abuse it

-To use:
+to use:
 ```console
 FileSearch (file name) [-dr]
 ```

-File name can be enclosed in quotes or without:
+file name can be enclosed in quotes or without:

 ```console
 FileSearch "Paint It Black"